 The volume of waste may be calculated from the mass of the waste divided by a representative density.
 [4] For blendable and solidified waste types, this is fundamentally the same as the filled volume of the container.
 For activated metal components and surface contaminated objects, this is the material volume less the major void spaces.
 Table 4 in the BTP 2015, provides a summary of the routine waste types and expected method for determining waste volume.
-[4] The volume and mass (as applicable) of solidification media may be used in the overall calculation of waste classification if the solidification media has some purpose other than to reduce waste classification (such as stabilization or process control).
+[4] The volume and mass (as applicable) of solidification media may be used in the overall calculation of waste classification if the solidification or process control).
 [4] The guidance provides for the determination of alternate volumes or masses for determining waste classification under the 'Alternative Approaches' section.
 [4]